 “You experimented on them?”
 Sarah Jane cried out in horror.
 “Used them as test subjects?
 They’re children!”

 “You spoil them,” Kovarian stated, her lips curling distastefully.
 “They are going to grow up into naive adults one day, Miss Smith.
-They’ll be doing anything they can to scrape money into a little cluster to get them by the month.
+They’ll be doing anything they can to scrape money to get by.
 Why deny us our testing?
 They’re not in pain, and they don’t remember it.”

 “And you just let them go?”
 Sarah Jane asked dubiously, her stomach twisting into knots.
 The tale and Kovarian’s blasé attitude was quite unsettling, and it unnerved her greatly.
 “Straight after?
 Just like that?”